-If you are studying in the UK with a Tier 4 or old-style student visa you will usually be permitted to work for a maximum of 20 hours per week during term time and an unlimited number of hours during University vacation periods.
+If you are studying in the UK at degree level or above with a Tier 4 or old-style student visa you will usually be permitted to work for a maximum of 20 hours per week during term time and an unlimited number of hours during University vacation periods.

 If, however, you are studying on an International Foundation Programme you can work no more than 10 hours per week in term time.
 If you are on a Pre-Sessional English course and you are thinking about working, please contact us first.

 Please note that just because your classes or exams have finished, you may not be in your official vacation period.
 Please speak with your School if you are unsure about your official term dates.

 If you are writing up a dissertation or thesis, even if you are not attending classes, this is not a vacation period for you.
 This means that you should not work more than 20 hours per week during this time and should not work full-time until the official end date of your course.

 If you have re-sits to do during vacation periods you must not work more than 20 hours per week during this time as this becomes term time for you again.